 - Illnesses such as diabetes, or inflammatory bowel disease

 - Use of glucocorticoid steroid for more than 3 months

 - Extended use of Ibuprofen (Advil) or Naproxen (Aleve)

 - Long-term use of proton pump inhibitors like Prilosec, Prevacid, or Nexium

 It’s always recommended to have a bone density test with your physician before taking supplements to determine if you are at risk for osteoporosis.

 Although I tested at low risk, I recently sprained my foot and the formulas speed up healing.
 I’m also happy to know that the ingredients in Silical 2 increases your body’s collagen production and helps strengthen and beautify nails, skin, and hair.

-You can purchase Institute for Better Bone health products here.
+You can purchase the Institute for Better Bone health products on Amazon here.

 The Institute for Better Bone Health provided me with product samples and hosted a giveaway on my blog.
 However, all opinions are my own.